MachineLemonade/docs/docs/ee-installation-gke.md

 <!-- screenshot -->

 ## Configure GCP for Astronomer Deployment
+*NOTE - You can view Google Cloud Platform's Web Console at https://console.cloud.google.com/*

 ### Create a GCP Project

 Authenticate the `gcloud` CLI with your Google account: